IvanKaloyanov/Your-Leaf-Server/README.md

 # Our Cause
 Our cause is to encourage the growth of fresh veggies/plants at home.
 That's why in order to help people to do this easily we've made the YourLeaf platform.
-<b>For every single one of the first 100 people who implement our system and start to grow veggies at there homes we will plant a tree.</b>
+<b>We will plat a tree for every single one of the first 100 people who implement our system and start to growing veggies at there homes.</b>

 # Twinck it
 Modify, break, update and stay curious.
-Hit me up with your changes or questions and like awayse feel free to coppy and paste.
+Hit me up with your changes or questions and like alwayse feel free to coppy and paste.